pace-neutrons/Horace/documentation/smg/06_deployment_process.md

 the most important one is the small but self-consistent ***Horace&Herbert_NoDemoNoTests.zip*** which contains complete working code without tests and demo files.

-Then the developer should log into **shadow.isis.cclrc.ac.uk** and download these files to **/isis/www/horace/kits** folder.
+Then the developer should log into **shadow.isis.cclrc.ac.uk** and upload these files to **/isis/www/horace/kits** folder.
 This folder is available for downloading from the web at the location specified on
 [Horace Distribution page.](http://horace.isis.rl.ac.uk/Download_and_setup)